Menopause averted a midlife energetic crisis with help from older children and parents: A simulation study

 Abstract

-The grandmother hypothesis is the most influential account of the evolution of menopause in humans, but other theories warrant investigation.
-Here I use simulations to investigate two theories that ground the evolution of menopause in biparental care.
-Kaplan et al. (2010) proposed a “two-sex” learning and skill-based account, termed the Embodied Capital Model (ECM), in which the high energetic burden of caring for multiple, slow-developing offspring was met with biparental investment.
-Menopause evolved because the physiological costs of pregnancy and childbirth increased with age, yet productivity also increased with age, and the benefits of transferring resources to adult children and their offspring eventually outweigh the benefits of continued reproduction.
-Kuhle (2007) proposed the “father absent” hypothesis in which the higher mortality rate of husbands would often have left wives without the resources to raise young children, selecting for early reproductive cessation in monogamous couples.
-Simulations of hunter-gatherer energy consumption and production across the lifespan, taking account of age- and sex-specific survivorship, interbirth intervals, and varying rates of strength and foraging skill acquisition typical of contemporary foragers, reveal a pronounced midlife energy deficit that could be averted by ceasing reproduction midlife and receiving energy transfers from both younger couples (e.g., brideservice) and from older parents (the grandmother hypothesis).
-Menopause emerges as an integral and strictly necessary component of the unique human pattern of relatively short interbirth intervals and a long period of juvenile dependency, supporting and extending the ECM.
+The grandmother hypothesis, which proposes that ancestral women ceased reproduction midlife to instead provision their adult daughters and grandchildren, is the most influential account of the evolution of human menopause.
+Here I use simulations to investigate two theories that ground the evolution of menopause in provisioning by parents and grandparents of both sexes.
+Kaplan et al. (2010) proposed a “two-sex” account in which the high energetic burden of caring for multiple, slow-developing offspring was met with biparental investment.
+According to this model, menopause evolved because the physiological costs of pregnancy and childbirth increased with age, yet productivity also increased with age, and the benefits of both grandparents transferring resources to adult children and their offspring eventually outweighed the benefits of continued reproduction.
+Kuhle (2007) proposed the “father absent” hypothesis in which the higher mortality rate of husbands would often have left wives without the resources to raise young children, selecting for early reproductive cessation.
+Neither hypothesis considered juvenile productivity, which subsequent studies found to be surprisingly high.
+Simulations of hunter-gatherer energy consumption and production across the lifespan, taking account of age- and sex-specific survivorship, interbirth intervals, and varying rates of foraging skill acquisition typical of contemporary foragers, reveal a pronounced midlife energy deficit that could be averted with the increasing production of maturing juveniles, midlife cessation of reproduction, and energy transfers from from both older parents (i.e., grandparents), and also sometimes younger couples (e.g., brideservice).
+Menopause emerges as an integral and necessary component of the unique human pattern of relatively short interbirth intervals and a long period of juvenile dependency, supporting and extending both the ECM and the grandmother hypothesis.
 DOI: 10.5281/zenodo.18149332

 Prolonged post-reproductive lifespans are rare in wild animals (Chapman et al., 2024; Ellis, Franks, Nattrass, Cant, et al., 2018; Monaghan & Ivimey‐Cook, 2023; cf. Winkler & Goncalves, 2023), which is consistent with the expectation that somatic and reproductive functions should senesce at similar rates (Croft et al., 2015).
 The explanation for the oddly long post-reproductive lifespans of females in humans and a few other species, on the other hand, remains hotly debated (see Figure 1).
 In brief, byproduct or non-adaptive explanations include that these are artifacts of unusually benign environments (e.g., captivity, recent improvements in public health) that extend lifespan but not fertility; that these are epiphenomena of antagonistic pleiotropy; or that these are artifacts of selection for male longevity that extended female lifespan but not fertility.